BELEM

 is often overlooked, but combined with the opulence of the popular

-Coaches Museum, it's the best place to see the regal grandeur of 18th
+Coaches Museum, it's the best place to see the regal grandeur of 18th-century Lisbon and of the European royal families.

-For short breaks there are cafes housed in attractive traditional houses
+For short breaks, there are cafés housed in attractive traditional houses

-the monuments, the river, and 25 de Abril Bridge.
+the monuments and 25 de Abril Bridge.

 Belem's attractions warrant a full-day visit, but don't go on a Monday, when